daboross/wasm-wrapper-gen/wasm-wrapper-gen-shared/README.md

 wasm-wrapper-gen-shared
 ======================

-wasm-wrapper-gen: JavaScript-wrapper generation for rust code targetting wasm32-unknown-unknown.
+`wasm-wrapper-gen` provides JavaScript-wrapper generation for rust code targeting wasm32-unknown-unknown.

 `wasm-wrapper-gen` is composed of two parts: a procedural macro to generate `extern "C"` functions with appropriate parameters, and a build script which scrapes the source for instances of that macro and generates JavaScript bindings